Wirecloud/mock-applicationmashup/README.md

 A JavaScript mock library for the Application Mashup's [Widget API](http://wirecloud.readthedocs.org/en/latest/widgetapi/widgetapi/).
 This library aims to make testing WireCloud widgets and operators as simple as possible (from browsers or using phantomjs).

+**WARNING: THIS DOCUMENTATION IS FOR VERSION 0.1.3, THE DOCUMENTATION FOR VERSION 1.0.0 ARE NOT READY YET**

 Installation
 --------